dypdong/freeswitchLLM/README.md

 # freeswitchLLM

-learn how to use freeswitch
+1、learn how to use freeswitch
+2、use Qwen3-asr-1.7B to provide asr service for freeswitch under MRCP.

 ## Qwen3-ASR-1.7B 本地部署